graphsense/graphsense-python/docs/EntitiesApi.md

     api_instance = entities_api.EntitiesApi(api_client)
     currency = "btc" # str | The cryptocurrency (e.g., btc)
     entity = 67065 # int | The entity ID
-    include_tags = False # bool | Whether tags should be included (optional) if omitted the server will use the default value of False tag_coherence = False # bool | Whether to calculate coherence of address tags (optional) if omitted the server will use the default value of False
+    include_tags = False # bool | Whether to include tags (optional) if omitted the server will use the default value of False tag_coherence = False # bool | Whether to calculate coherence of address tags (optional) if omitted the server will use the default value of False

     # example passing only required values which don't have defaults set